-- BC19.
+- BC18.
 The NZASB thought about application of the Standard to PBE combinations (in which the resulting entity could be either a continuing reporting entity or new reporting entity) where the combining operations have reported in accordance with different suites of standards.
-The NZASB felt that it was important for the Standard to be clear about was is required if (i) one of the combining entities had previously recognised assets and liabilities that did not meet the recognition and measurement requirements in PBE Standards; and/or (ii) one of the combining entities had failed to recognise assets and liabilities that should be recognised in accordance with PBE Standards.
-The NZASB also felt that the Standard needed to be clear about the circumstances in which the resulting entity would be expected to go through a first-time adoption process. - BC20.
-The NZASB did not feel that IPSAS 40 contained sufficient guidance about these issues for New Zealand PBEs.
+The NZASB thought that it was important for the Standard to be clear about was is required if (i) one of the combining entities had previously recognised assets and liabilities that did not meet the recognition and measurement requirements in PBE Standards; and/or (ii) one of the combining entities had failed to recognise assets and liabilities that should be recognised in accordance with PBE Standards.
+The NZASB also thought that the Standard needed to be clear about the circumstances in which the resulting entity would be expected to go through a first-time adoption process. - BC19.
+The NZASB was of the view that IPSAS 40 does not contain sufficient guidance about these issues for New Zealand PBEs.
 For example, IPSAS 40 does not establish requirements about when the first-time adoption standard would be applied; this has been left to the judgement of the reporting entity.
-The NZASB therefore added guidance to address these situations (see paragraphs 20.1, AG50.1, AG50.2 of the Standard and
+This guidance is particularly important in New Zealand because of our tiered Accounting Standards Framework.
+The NZASB considered scenarios where the amalgamation involves combining operations that have been reporting under the Tier 3 or Tier 4 PBE Accounting Requirements.
+The NZASB therefore added guidance to address these situations (see paragraphs 20.1, AG50.1, AG50.2 of the Standard and paragraphs B6 to B9 of PBE FRS 47 First-time Adoption of PBE Standards by Entities Other Than Those Previously Applying NZ IFRS).

-- paragraphs B6 to B9 of PBE FRS 47 First-time Adoption of PBE Standards by Entities Other Than Those Previously Applying NZ IFRS). - BC21.
+BC20.
 The IPSASB did not permit the recognition of previously unrecognised assets/liabilities of the combining operations on the grounds that the IPSASB considered it would be costly for entities to identify, measure and recognise these assets/liabilities.
 The NZASB has previously established requirements for first-time adoption of PBE Standards and, as a consequence, the prohibition in IPSAS 40 on the recognition of previously unrecognised assets and liabilities had to be modified.
 This was necessary because application of PBE FRS 47 may result in the recognition of assets and liabilities as at the date of amalgamation that were not previously recognised by the first-time adopter.
-Hence, retaining the prohibition in IPSAS 40 would have created an inconsistency between the Standard and PBE FRS 47.
+Hence, retaining the prohibition in IPSAS 40 would have created an inconsistency between PBE IPSAS 40 and PBE FRS 47.
 The NZASB therefore changed paragraph 21, omitted paragraph 23 and added paragraphs B6 to B9 of PBE FRS 47.